January 11, 2023

 SPICE: You can add a sprinkle of cinnamon or even a little bit of apple pie spice on top of the apple pie filling if you want more spices.
 A quarter teaspoon of ground nutmeg in your cinnamon sugar mixture would add an extra hint of fall to your treats.

-VEGETABLE OIL: You can use vegetable shortening in place of the vegetable oil.
+VEGETABLE OIL: You can use vegetable shortening in place of vegetable oil.

 STEP TWO: In a small heat-safe bowl, stir together the white sugar and ground cinnamon.
 Set it aside.